tschiemer/minimr/README.md

 # minimr
-mini mDNS Responder (framework)
+mini mDNS Responder (framework) - platform independent and ARM friendly

 *minimr* comes with two parts:
 1. a basic mDNS query handler and response generator framework
-2. a simple, ready-made mDNS responder for one A, AAAA, SRV, TXT and PTR record (see `minimrsimple.*`)
+2. a simple, ready-made mDNS responder for one A, AAAA, SRV, TXT and PTR record (see `minimrsimple.*` and `examples/mbed-simple`)

 *minimr* does NOT provide networking, timing or memory management capabilities which ultimately must be implemented by you.
 Which also means that there is no functionality to register or unregister services.